Blog

 DISM /Online /Cleanup-Image /RestoreHealth

-3. Wait for the process to complete and restart your computer.
+3. Wait for the process to finish, then restart your computer

-Step 7: Phone activation
+Step 7: Phone Activation

 How to do it:

-1. Press Win + R, enter:
+1. Press Win + R, type:

 nginx